-ENRICHMENT ELECTIVES
+ENRICHMENT ELECTIVE

-- Music with Sheila's Musical Expression weekly ... implementation is on hold - PE with Stretch N Grow weekly
+Music with Sheila's Musical Expression - weekly ... implementation is on hold

 Toddler / Transitional

 Approximately 18 months to 3.0 years

 The Toddler / Transitional environment is designed to be an extension of the home; the child's primary environment.
 For the student in the Toddler / Transitional classroom play and work are one; they are explorers of the senses, unconsciously absorbing every aspect of the environment, language, and culture.
 Work in the Toddler / Transitional community is individually and developmentally appropriate, providing variety, novelty, and challenge.
 Students are introduced to the world around them through the constant use of all five senses.